cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 .. java:method:: protected Set<Cloudlet> getCloudletReturnedList()
    :outertype: CloudletSchedulerAbstract

    Gets a \ **read-only**\  list of Cloudlets that finished executing and were returned the their broker.
-A Cloudlet is returned to to notify the broker about the end of its execution.
+A Cloudlet is returned to notify the broker about the end of its execution.

 getCloudletWaitingList
 ^^^^^^^^^^^^^^^^^^^^^^